Ready to get started?

 If your breasts droop or sag, you may want to combine a breast lift with your augmentation.
 This additional procedure will give them that youthful upward curve.
 Many women over 40 need a breast lift.
 The best way to determine if you require one is to see if your nipples fall below your natural breast crease.

-Your new implants may hide any abnormalities in your breast tissue, making cancer screening more difficult.
-Certain measures should be taken for your mammogram, so it’s essential to let the technician know you’ve had a breast augmentation.
+Your new implants may hide any abnormalities in your breast tissue, making cancer screening more challenging.
+In addition, mammogram techs need to take specific measures for women with implants, so it’s essential to let the technician know you’ve had a breast augmentation.

-Although breast augmentation is a safe and effective cosmetic procedure, there are potential complications as there are with any surgery, including:
+While breast augmentation is a safe and effective cosmetic procedure, every procedure brings potential complications, including the following.

-- Loss of nipple sensation—this is often temporary, but permanent nerve damage is possible.
+- Loss of nipple sensation: This issue is often temporary, but permanent nerve damage is possible.

-- Asymmetry—This is when one breast is larger than another after surgery.
+- Asymmetry: This concern is when one breast is larger than another after surgery.

-- Rupture—when an implant ruptures, deflates, or leaks due to trauma or defect
+- Rupture: An implant may rupture, deflate, or leak due to trauma or defect.

 Over time, the implant may shift position, ripple, or change shape.
-Revision surgery may be necessary to remove or replace its implants to correct any of these complications.
+As a result, revision surgery may be necessary to remove or replace your implants to correct any of these complications.